The Reluctant Dragon

 Monday & Wednesday November 6 & 8, 2017 7:30 PM

 Callbacks Thursday 9 November, 2017

 311 Kent Square Rd

 Fridays (8PM), Saturdays (11AM & 2PM), & Sundays (2PM): January 5 – 21

 In the zany village of Veesaldorf a young girl named Charity is more interested in fairy tales than her daily farm chore of painting the pigs.
 To her delight, her dreams of adventure come true one day when she finds a poetry-loving dragon in the woods.
 But her new friendship is quickly threatened when frightened villagers call for Sir Wombat to slay the dragon.
 Can Charity come up with a plan to save her friend and convince the village that dragons are peaceful creatures?

 Rehearsals in Blue.
 Performances in Red.

-Load-in and light hang will take place on Sunday, September 10.
+Load-in and light hang will take place on Saturday, December 30.
 There may be a cue to cue that evening time permitting.
 Tech rehearsal will be Sunday, December 31.

-Pickup rehearsals are scheduled for Thursday, September 21 and Thursday, September 28.
+Pickup rehearsals are scheduled for Thursday, Janurday 11 and Thursday, January 18.